sunilk4u/Etch-A-Sketch/README.md

 # Etch A Sketch
-Etch-A-Sketch is a sketching website where users can sketch or draw whaterver they want.
+Etch-A-Sketch is a sketching website where users can sketch or draw whatever they want.
 Users can choose custom cnvas size as well.
 This project is an assignment of The Odin Project Full Stack Development.

 ## Objectives
 * Learn and showcase DOM manipulation with JavaScript.